gra4/Satoshi-Video-Poker/README.md

 >> *Notes*:
  * This app needs to be able to CURL to the outside to talk to [Cryptoo.me API](https://cryptoo.me/api-doc/) , so my not work on some free hostings.
- * It is strongly recommended to make sure you have proper favicon.ico, so your game looks nice in the [list](https://cryptoo.me/rotator/)
+ * It is strongly recommended to make sure you have proper favicon.ico, so your game looks nice in the [list](https://cryptoo.me/rotator/?BTCREF=1GHrzqB6Ngab1gvZDd2tyTXxigziy26L6s)

  >> *Changes*:

+  * Version 1.0.6 - Path parsing fixed.
   * Version 1.0.5 - Nginx compatibility fix
   * Version 1.0.4 - minor https fixes
   * Version 1.0.3 - minor fixes, ready for localization